software-students-fall2022/python-package-exercise-project-3-team-8/README.md

 1. Four main functions in `src`/`pyasciiart`/`asciiArt.py`
 2. Optionally add a `__main__.py` file to the package directory, if you want to be able to run the package as a script from the command line, e.g. `python -m pyasciiart`.
 3. Build the project by running `python -m build` from the same directory where the `pyproject.toml` file is located.

-9. Verify that the built `.tar` archive has the files you expect your package to have (including any important non-code files) by running the command: `tar --list -f dist/examplepackagefb1258-0.0.7.tar.gz`, where `examplepackagefb1258-0.0.7` is replaced with your own package name and version.
+4. Verify that the built `.tar` archive has the files you expect your package to have (including any important non-code files) by running the command: `tar --list -f dist/pyasciiart-0.0.1.tar.gz`, where `pyasciiart-0.0.1` is replaced with your own package name
-10. Create an account on [TestPyPI](https://test.pypi.org/) where one can upload to a test repository instead of the production PyPI repo.
+5. Create an account on [TestPyPI](https://test.pypi.org/) where one can upload to a test repository instead of the production PyPI repo.
-11. Create a [new API token](https://test.pypi.org/manage/account/#api-tokens) on TestPyPI with the "Scope" set to “Entire account”.
+6. Create a [new API token](https://test.pypi.org/manage/account/#api-tokens) on TestPyPI with the "Scope" set to “Entire account”.
 Save a copy of the token somewhere safe.
-12. [Upload your package](examplepackagefb1258) to the TestPyPI repository using twine, e.g. `twine upload -r testpypi dist/*`
+7. [Upload your package](examplepackagefb1258) to the TestPyPI repository using twine, e.g. `twine upload -r testpypi dist/*`
-13. twine will output the URL of your package on the PyPI website - load that URL in your web browser to see your packaged published - make sure the `README.md` file looks nice on the web site.
+8. twine will output the URL of your package on the PyPI website - load that URL in your web browser to see your packaged published - make sure the `README.md` file looks nice on the web site.

 Every time you change the code in your package, you will need to rebuild and reupload it to PyPI.
 You will need to build from a clean slate and update the version number to achieve this: